DuskEyed/FHQ/README.md

 # FHQ
-Some SipotMC projects that i work on.
+Some SipotMC projects that I work on.
 This Sigot plugins was make for made Minecraft version 1.17.1.

 It sends your location to global chat when you issue the command /loc, /location.